 Want to lower your blood pressure without medicine?
 The National Heart Centre Singapore (NHCS) shares five effective things you can do.

 If you have high blood pressure, you will need to be assessed by a doctor at least once a year, though more frequent consultations may be recommended in some cases.
-Mildly-elevated blood pressure may normalise when you lose weight, exercise more and reduce your salt intake.
+For mildly-elevated blood pressure, it can be normalised through weight loss, regular exercise and healthy eating.

 High blood pressure: 5 Ways to lower it without medicine

 Here are five things you can do to reduce your blood pressure.

 1. Stick to a healthy diet